 # Operation limits

-Edge functions have limits for the amount of memory and execution time they can use:
+Edge functions have limits for their size and the amount of memory and execution time they can use:

 Memory per set of deployed edge functions: 512 MB

 This tracks all time spent running your scripts.
 Execution time does not include time spent waiting for resources or responses.

 Response header timeout: 40 s

 The number of invocations allowed per month varies by team plan.
 Refer to the pricing page for details.